DNS Testing and Troubleshooting Guide

 The more common issue with MX records that will prevent mail from being delivered will not generate an error in a DNS test.
 If the MX record is pointed to the wrong IP address, your mail will be directed to an incorrect server.

 To assist with correcting this issue, please follow our guide on using MX records:

 Similar to MX records, the most common WWW errors are related to the records pointed to the wrong place.
 Unfortunately, this will not display an error when doing a DNS check, and you will have to manually check to see that your IP is correct.

 Like many servers, HostGator servers have multiple IP addresses, and each cPanel may only have one.
-For your domain to resolve to your site, it must be pointed to the Site IP of your cPanel rather than the server IP in your Welcome email.
+For your domain to resolve to your site, it must be pointed to the Shared IP Address of your cPanel rather than the server IP in your Welcome email.

 Also, ensure that there are no extra records.
 Some advanced configurations allow users to use multiple A records, and so it is possible to create a zone file with a domain pointed to multiple IP addresses.
 However, this is only for advanced users and is not covered by this article.
 Remove any duplicate records for your domain if you have not configured this deliberately.